smu095/streamlit-covid19/README.md

 ## Known issues

-* The heatbar subplot for countries doesn't appear to be interactive in the containerised version.
+* The heatbar subplot for **Countries: Confirmed cases since first patient** doesn't appear to be interactive in the containerised version.
 It is unclear why.
+* Log-transformation doesn't work when multiple countries are selected in **Countries: Confirmed cases since first patient**.